 Responsible Service of Alcohol

-Responsible Service of Alcohol (RSA) is a course accredited by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
-It is a requirement for most licensees and staff selling, offering, or serving alcohol to hold a current RSA certificate which provides the skills and knowledge to contribute to a safe and enjoyable environment in licensed premises.
-At CHT Melbourne, courses are run on most days and you can obtain your RSA certificate by completing a four hour short course which covers the nine key areas you need to know about in order to serve alcohol responsibly.
+Responsible Service of Alcohol (RSA) is a course accredited by Liquor Control Victoria (LCV).
+It is a requirement for all licensees and staff selling, offering, or serving alcohol to hold a current RSA certificate which provides the skills and knowledge to contribute to a safe and enjoyable environment in licensed premises.
+At CHT Melbourne, courses are run on most days and you can obtain your RSA certificate by completing our short course which covers the nine key areas you need to know about in order to serve alcohol responsibly.

 We are able to offer RSA training face-to-face at our Melbourne campus and in a virtual classroom, conducted by our campus trainers live over Zoom.
 Please select one of the following links to suit your preferred style of training.